4 in a month: lawmaker quits Merkel's conservative bloc over 'conflict of interest' | DW | 19.03.2021

 Tobias Zech told colleagues he did not think he'd done anything wrong, but that the atmosphere had changed in recent weeks so he would take preemptive action

-Tobias Zech is resigning his position in the German Bundestag parliament and quitting the conservative Bavarian CSU, becoming the fourth member of Angela Merkel's conservative union to quit the party over ethics issues in a month.
+Tobias Zech is resigning his position in the German Bundestag parliament and quitting the conservative Bavarian CSU, becoming the fourth member of Angela Merkel's conservative bloc to quit over ethics issues in a month.

 After reports in two major Bavarian dailies, the Passauer Neue Presse and the Münchener Merkur, the CSU's secretary general Markus Blume confirmed the development to German news agency DPA.